spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

     return response.body
 ```

-And here the same function rewritten asynchronously as a native coroutine:
+And here the same rewritten asynchronously as a native coroutine:

 ```
 :::python